taoshidev/proprietary-trading-network/docs/miner.md

 To stop your miner, press CTRL + C in the terminal where the miner is running.

-# Testing
+# Running Multiple Miners

-We also recommend using two miners when testing, as a single miner won't provide enough responses to pass for weighing.

-You can pass a different port for the 2nd registered miner.
+You may use multiple miners when testing if you pass a different port per registered miner.

-You can run the second miner using the following example command:
+You can run a second miner using the following example command:

 ```bash
 python neurons/miner.py --netuid 116 --subtensor.network test --wallet.name miner2 --wallet.hotkey default --logging.debug --axon.port 8095